sunyumail93/PipeRNAseq/README.md

 Here is an example of mm10 genome setup.
 If you have installed PipeRiboseq.sh pipeline before, then some folders don't need to set up again.

+0, Files

+For mm10 and susScr11, some annotation files have been prepared in the repository.

+For other species, follow the pipeline component of mm10 to generate dependent files.

 1, Download scripts from github to Linux server:

 ```